Matherunner/hldoc/source/weapons.rst

 .. math:: \mathbf{v}' = \mathbf{v} - 5D\mathbf{\hat{f}} \operatorname{diag}(1,1,0)
    :label: gauss velocity

 where :math:`\operatorname{diag}(1,1,0)` refers to the diagonal matrix with 1, 1, and 0 as the entries on the diagonal.
 Observe that the vertical velocity never changes.
 To maximise horizontal speed change, the player must fire from zero pitch, which gives the maximum speed change of 1000 ups, one of the greatest speed boosts available in Half-Life.
+The gauss cannot be fired when the waterlevel is 3, and the gunfire volume is always 450 regardless of the mode.

 The behaviour of gauss beams is relatively complex compared to other Half-Life projectiles.
 Intuitively, players recognise that gauss beams have a tendency to reflect off surfaces.
 Gauss beams can also "punch" through walls and damage entities at the opposite side, through a mechanism that is not obvious at first sight.
 Gauss beams can even inflict damage onto oneself under the right circumstances.
 What is more, the damage from gauss beams can be seemingly amplified when fired through particular geometries.